-We use the term governance to refer to the structures and processes used to set our strategic direction and govern our operations to achieve our objectives, manage risk, discharge our accountability obligations and deliver outcomes for Queensland children, students, families and the community.
+Governance refers to the structures and processes to set the strategic direction and manage operations to achieve strategic objectives, manage risk, discharge accountability obligations and deliver outcomes for Queensland children, students, families and the community.

 We are committed to creating a stronger, fairer Queensland by respecting, protecting and promoting human rights in everything we do.

-Human Rights Act 2019 across the department with a focus on building employee awareness and understanding, and strengthening capability in human rights consideration.
+Human Rights Act 2019 (Qld) continued with a focus on building employee awareness and understanding, and strengthening capability to make decisions in accordance with human rights.
 Some of the actions taken to further the objectives of the

-- assessment of 15 human rights complaints as upheld/substantiated (either in full, or in part) and an action or decision found to be incompatible with human rights.
-These complaints were managed in accordance with the department’s customer complaint management framework.
+During 2021–22, 6 human rights complaints were assessed as upheld/substantiated (either in full, or in part) and an action or decision found to be incompatible with human rights.
+These complaints were managed in accordance with our complaints policies and procedures.
 Action taken for substantiated complaints may include the department overturning a decision, giving an apology, changing a practice or process, providing a service not previously provided or addressing or referring the issue for system improvement.

 Information systems and recordkeeping

-During 2020–21, we undertook the following activities to improve our recordkeeping practices:
+During 2021–22 the following activities improved recordkeeping practices:

 Audit and Risk Management Committee

-Internal Audit complies with its charter developed in accordance with the International Standards for the Professional Practice of Internal Auditing and the
+Internal Audit’s charter aligns with the International Standards for the Professional Practice of Internal Auditing and the

-Internal Audit continues to remain agile in its service delivery, and develops a 6+6 Month Audit Plan using various inputs including departmental priorities, strategic and operational risk and stakeholder consultation.
+Internal Audit develops a 6+6 Month Audit Plan, which is informed by departmental priorities, strategic and operational risk and stakeholder consultation.
 The plan is endorsed by the ARMC and approved by the Director-General.

 - 1 grant acquittal